nickserv/danamccurdy.com/_posts/2016-01-29-what-we-see.md

 ---
 title: What we see
 category: life
+published: true
 ---

 When we look at the world,
-much of what is seen
+mostly what we see
 are the artifacts of seeing,
+glitches
-glitches in the operating system
+in the operating system
 of our minds.

 Filtered and quantized,